finance calculator

 Deep dive

-This cap rate calculator divides annual NOI by property value to show the quick return percentage investors use to sort deals.
+This cap rate calculator divides annual net operating income by property value to show the capitalization rate investors use to screen and compare rental deals quickly.

 FAQs

-Should I use purchase price or market value?
+Should I use purchase price or current market value in the denominator?

 What is a good cap rate?